nyrxe/cad-with-ai/README.md

 **Colors not showing?**
 - Ensure your PLY files have face colors
 - Check mesh has proper color data

+**CalculiX not found?**
+- Run `python install_calculix.py` for installation help
+- Make sure CalculiX is in your PATH
+- Check CalculiX installation with `ccx --version`

 ## 📝 License